 John Cassara began his 26 year U.S. government career as an intelligence officer during the Cold War.
 He later served as a Treasury Special Agent in both the U.S. Secret Service and US Customs Service where he investigated money laundering, trade fraud and international smuggling.
 He was an undercover arms dealer for two years.
 Assigned overseas, he developed expertise in Middle East money laundering, value transfer and underground financial systems.
 Concerned about trade-based money laundering, he invented the concept of Trade Transparency Units (TTUs).
 He also worked six years for Treasury’s FinCEN and was detailed to the Department of State.
 Mr. Cassara’s final assignment was with Treasury’s Office of Terrorism and Financial Intelligence (TFI).
 Since his retirement, he has lectured in the United States and around the world on a variety transnational crime issues.
 He is also a consultant for government and industry and is on the Board of Directors of Global Financial Integrity.
 He has testified numerous times as an expert witness before Congressional committees.
 Mr. Cassara has authored numerous articles and five books, including Trade-Based Money Laundering: The Next Frontier in International Money Laundering Enforcement.

-Mr. Gascoigne previously served as the FACT Coalition’s deputy director from 2015 through 2019, where he oversaw FACT’s outreach to policymakers and the media and served as the main liaison to the coalition’s international allies.
-He has more than a decade of experience working on tax and transparency issues, both in the United States and around the world.
-He currently represents FACT on the Coordination Committee of the Global Alliance for Tax Justice as well as on the Steering Committee of Americans for Tax Fairness.
-Mr. Gascoigne additionally served a stint as FACT’s Interim Executive Director from November 2015 to April 2016.
+Mr. Gascoigne earlier served as the FACT Coalition’s deputy director from 2015 through 2019, where he oversaw FACT’s outreach to policymakers and the media and acted as the main liaison to the coalition’s international allies.
+He has more than a decade of experience working on anti-corruption, tax, and transparency issues, both in the United States and around the world.
+He currently represents the FACT Coalition on the Coordination Committee of the Global Alliance for Tax Justice as well as on the Steering Committee of Americans for Tax Fairness.
+Mr. Gascoigne previously served another stint as FACT’s interim executive director from November 2015 to April 2016.

-He joined FACT in 2015 after several years at Global Financial Integrity.
-Mr. Gascoigne has presented at numerous conferences and events worldwide — in locations as varied as Brazil, France, Mexico, Norway, Panama, Peru, the Philippines, South Africa, the United Kingdom, and the United States.
-He has been published by numerous publications, including The New York Times, The Wall Street Journal, and Fortune; he is routinely quoted by media outlets such as Bloomberg, Reuters, and Politico; and he has appeared on National Public Radio, Marketplace, and Radio France Internationale.
+He joined FACT in 2015 after several years at Global Financial Integrity, where he most recently served as Communications Director.
+Mr. Gascoigne has presented at numerous conferences and events worldwide.
+He has been published by The New York Times, The Wall Street Journal, and Fortune; is routinely quoted by Bloomberg, Reuters, and Politico; and has appeared on several major TV and radio outlets.